By Nicole M

 I currently serve with Village Global as the medical liaison and am furthering my education through a Master’s of Nursing in Global Health.
 While finishing up my undergraduate nursing degree and working on a nutrition project in Guatemala, I became sick to the point of being bedbound.
 I was in Canada, where medical care is abundant and free, and yet answers were nowhere close to being found.

 I questioned God.
 I was mad at Him.
 I prayed for healing and for months remained stuck in bed.
 I thought He had called me to be an extension of His hands and feet through nursing, but it seemed impossible.
-But God is a God of the impossible and not only gave me back my
+But God is a God of the impossible and not only gave me back my health, but through my own health journey, drew me closer to Him and gave me an even deeper passion to help bring medical care to places that are much less fortunate than Canada.
+He placed more of His heart in mine.

 Medical mission is much more than just bandaging a wound, treating malaria, or even saving a dying child’s life.
 It is God’s heart.
 It is reaching the lost, the vulnerable, the poor, and the under-served.
 I believe wholeheartedly that God prepares the way when we take this step out of our comfort zone.
 When we leave places of material and medical richness and go to places of need, He provides abundantly.
 He provides for those we are serving and provides for us.

 God has given me some big dreams.
 Dreams where inequities are destroyed.
 But I am not naïve to think that they can happen without hard work or without God.
 If you are wondering if international work is for you, believe me when I say that a trip, although it may only be a week or two in length, holds rich, deep impact.
+Impact that goes further than we could imagine.
+Through health education, capacity building with local health professionals, and joining key stakeholders in each location where we serve medically, I believe God will bring these dreams to fruition.
+Would you prayerfully consider joining me?

 If you are interested in serving in medical missions globally, click here to apply for current trips to Haiti, Uganda or Nepal.
 Stay tuned for future trips to Iraq and Guatemala.